sharpfoxdev/Bomberman/Bomberman/Program documentation.md

 		- adds object into objectsToDelete

 	public void AddObject(GameObject obj)
-		- called from Player when it makes Bomb (adds Bomb) and from Bomb when it makes Explosion (Adds Explosion)
+		- called from Player when it makes Bomb (adds instance of Bomb) and from Bomb when it makes Explosion (adds instance of Explosion)
 		- adds object into objectsToAdd

 	public List<GameObject> ReturnGameObjects()